tsears/tsears.github.io/resume.md

 # Work History #

 ## Intel Security (VanderHouwen) ##

-**December 2016 – Present**\\
+**December 2016**\\
 *Front End Web Developer*

-Building prototype widgets for a “living style guide” using Angular 1.x.
+Short-term contract building prototype widgets for a &quot;living style guide&quot; using Angular 1.x.
 The general idea is to provide a standard set of UI components that other developers can incorporate in to their applications.

+* Type-ahead search
+* Widget for constructing complicated boolean queries.
+* Progress bar
+* Loading spinner
+* Custom number spinner
+* Calendar Widget
+* Number slider

 ## Fusorsoft ##